siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

 * **STEP 8** Connect the terminal emulator (CoolTerm) to the DUT by performing the following steps
  1. In the Options window hit "Re-Scan Serial Ports" and select (++++++ TO BE COMPLETED ++++++).
 Hit OK to exit
  1. Hit "Connect"
- 1. In the terminal window hit Carriage Return [CR] a few times and verify the "tinyg [mm] ok> " prompt
+ 1. In the terminal window hit ? followed by Carriage Return [CR] and verify that a status report followed by the "tinyg [mm] ok> " prompt is presented (See below for a sample status report)
 * **STEP 9** Type the following into the terminal window: _$test=1_ followed by RETURN.
 The motors should become active for about 60 seconds, during which the following should be verified.
  1. Motor 1 turns clockwise at high speed for about 2 seconds, CCW for about 2 seconds and stops with the flag in the starting position (12:00).
 All four green LEDs D9, D10, D11, D12 should be lit during this and other motor movement operations.
  1. Motor 2 does the same